 Levers

-The lever is a simple machine made up of a rigid bar that rotates around a point of support called the fulcrum.
+The lever is a simple machine made up of a rigid bar that rotates around a fixed point called the fulcrum or pivot point.

-Levers can be used to perform various functions:
+Levers can be used to perform several functions:

-1. Transmit a force or displacement from one point to another.
-This is the case of scissors that transmit force and movement from thimbles adapted to the hand, to the cutting blade.
+1. Transmit a force or movement from one point to another.
+This is the case of scissors, which transmit force and movement from finger holes adapted to the hand to the cutting blades.

-2. Increase the force exerted.
-It is the case of a nutcracker or pliers.
+2. Increase the applied force.
+This is the case of a nutcracker or pliers.

-3. Increase offset applied.
+3. Increase the displacement.
 This is the case of an oar or a fishing rod.

-Depending on the situation of the applied force (F) of the resistance to move (R) and of the fulcrum (△) we can distinguish three types of levers.
+Depending on the relative position of the applied force (F), the resistance or load (R), and the fulcrum (△), we distinguish three types of levers.

-Examples of this type of lever are a rocker, scissors or pliers.
+Examples of this type of lever are a seesaw, scissors, or pliers.

 Examples of this type of lever are a wheelbarrow, a nutcracker, or a corkscrew.

-Examples of this type of lever are tweezers, our forearm when the hand goes up, or a fishing rod.
+Examples of this type of lever are tweezers, our forearm when lifting the hand, or a fishing rod.

 Calculation of forces and distances

-Palanca de primer género con sus fuerzas y distancias.
+Palanca de primer grado con sus fuerzas y distancias.

 F_{1} \cdot d_{1} = F_{2} \cdot d_{2}